 Angular Momentum Calculator

-We have all wished, at some point in our lives, that we had a calculator which would come and solve our physics queries.
-Well, don't worry, you wish have been answered with this calculator that tells you how to calculate angular momentum.
-Our angular momentum calculator is a user-friendly tool that allows you to find angular momentum in two ways, so you can use with all the data you have gathered.
+Did you ever find yourself wishing for an angular momentum calculator?
+We think we have all wished, at some point in our lives, that we had a calculator which would come and solve our physics queries.
+Well, don't worry, your wish has been answered with this calculator that tells you how to calculate angular momentum.
+Our angular momentum calculator is a user-friendly tool that allows you to find angular momentum in two ways, so you can use it with all the data you have gathered.
+We will also talk about the conservation of angular momentum and some examples.
 So, if you are wondering what angular momentum is and want to get into the nitty-gritty of it, read on!

 What is angular momentum?

 Angular momentum, occasionally referred to as the moment of momentum or rotational momentum, is the momentum of an object around its axis.

 We know that the momentum of an object is referred to as mass in motion, which means that if a body or an object has some mass and is in motion, that object is said to have momentum.
 In this manner, we can summarize angular momentum as the rotational correspondent of linear momentum.

 Similar to angular velocity, angular momentum has two distinct types:

 - The first one is spin angular momentum, which is defined as the angular momentum of an object around its center of mass coordinate; and

 - The second type is known as orbital angular momentum, which is the momentum of the center of mass about the origin.
 These two types sum up to give the total angular momentum of an object.